ejslgr/Leaflet-Intro/README.md

 Leaflet is a JavaScript library.
 JavaScript is a programming language used extensively in modern web development, usually in combination with HTML and CSS.
 HTML (or Hyper Text Markup Language) provides the meaning and structure of the web page, CSS (Cascading Style Sheets) provides the styling, and JavaScript provides the functionality.

 We'll be working a little bit with all three of these.
 Writing and editing HTML, CSS, and JS files requires a text editor.
-I recommend [Atom.io](https://atom.io/).
+I like [Visual Studio Code](https://code.visualstudio.com/download).
 It's free and available on Windows, Mac, and Linux operating systems.

 ## A basic Leaflet map